anjalisinghkanwar/anjalisinghkanwar/README.md

 - 👋 Hi, I’m @anjalisinghkanwar
 - 👀 I’m interested in all things data, with a solid expertise on Azure data technologies and computer networking.
 Also, a beginner in finances, hit me up for a discussion :)
 - 🌱 I’m currently learning Python and DBMS.
-- 💞️ I’m looking to collaborate on Python, DBMS and SQL.
+- 💞️ I’m looking to collaborate on Python, DBMS, SQL and Azure tech suite.
 - 📫 How to reach me - anjalisinghkshtriya@gmail.com

 <!---